sk888ks/TQPDE_open/README.md

 The "examples" directly include the code examples such as the Hubbard models.
 The codes starts from "MPO", "MPS", and "QPDE" are the MPO, MPS, and QPDE, respectively.
 The "create_hamiltonian" are codes to create Hamiltonian. plot_comare_Trotter in Hubbard includes results for comparison of the time evolution circuits.

+The [Fire Opal](https://docs.q-ctrl.com/fire-opal) module is used in the QPDE code, where the reference is as follows.

+    P. S. Mundada et al., Experimental Benchmarking of an Automated Deterministic Error-Suppression Workflow for Quantum Algorithms, Phys.
+Rev. Appl.
+20, 024034 (2023).

 The "pickle_dat", "npy", "molden", and "picture" directories include input and/or output files.
 Hamiltonian pickle and reference MPO and MPS dat files are in "pickle_dat", brick wall gates (Uprep and Uevol) files are in "npy", molden files for molecular structure depiction is in "molden", and pictures used in our study in "picture".